sunfishcode/basic-text/docs/NFC.md

 > Normalization can remove distinctions that the users applied intentionally.

-As discussed in the above sections, almost all of the places where information about such distinctions seem to be lost either have satisfactory solutions, or are caused by bugs or missing features in fonts or Unicode implementations.
+As discussed in the above sections, almost all of the places where information about such distinctions seem to be lost either have adequate solutions, or are caused by bugs or missing features in fonts or Unicode implementations.

 There is also a difference in priorities; [Basic Text] is all about building